 As we marked 23rd Anniversary of VAWA (Violence Against Women Act) on Sept.
 13th 2017 and October being Domestic Violence Awareness Month, I wanted to talk about my proposals to the US Postal Service and United Nations Postal Administration for a postal stamp for Domestic Violence Awareness.

 Here in the U.S., as per National Coalition Against Domestic Violence (NCADV) , every 9 seconds a woman is assaulted or beaten and an average of 20 people are physically abused by intimate partners every minute.
 This equates to more than 10 million abuse victims annually.
 Being in the U.S. has not made it easy for victims of domestic violence in Indian American community to seek help either.
-Even today, Indian women continue to suffer in silence due to pressures of the culture and their upbringing and some consider it their fate they deserve for not being a good ‘bahu’.
+Even today, Indian women continue to suffer in silence due to pressures of the culture and their upbringing and some consider it their fate they deserve for not being a good ‘bahu’ (daughter-in-law).
 The ultimate fear that stops women from reporting abuse and getting help is the ‘disgrace’ it will bring to their family back home in India and fear of abandonment in a foreign land.
 One main cause for domestic violence in the Indian community is the arranged marriage system, where a young man feels pressured into marrying a girl of his parents choice in India, while he might be with another girl in the US who might not be Indian.
 And this phenomenon knows no status or education level’s.

 As per Saheli, a South Asian women’s support group based in Boston metro area providing free support to domestic violence victims, their Domestic Violence Program from January 2016 to December 2016 showed total # of Clients: 182 with total # Advocates : 11 and case load growing 16 to 20 % each year.
 And between 2012 and 2015, Saheli domestic violence advocates served over 577 survivors of domestic violence.
 During that time period, these advocates spent close to 3,000 hours in meetings with women and families to counsel them, create individualized safety plans, and provide referrals to housing, legal, economic, immigration, and mental health resources.
 In 2015 alone, Saheli advocates spent over 681 hours assisting domestic violence survivors (Source: Saheli).